Akarsh0809/MIDTERM_AK/readme.md

 **1. Design Patterns Used:**

 *a.
 Command Pattern:* Command Pattern: Utilized in the Command and CommandHandler classes to decouple command execution from command objects.
-This promotes extensibility and maintainability by encapsulating requests as objects, enabling parameterization of clients with different requests and queuing of requests.
-You can find the implementation here.
+This promotes extensibility and maintainability by encapsulating requests as objects, enabling parameterization of clients with different requests and queuing of requests. "https://github.com/Akarsh0809/MIDTERM_AK/blob/main/app/commands/__init__.py"
 '''
 *b.
 Factory Pattern:* Utilized in the AppFactory class to dynamically create instances of command objects based on specified packages.
 Code snipped: